 Hector Headley Lopez, the Panamanian-born third baseman for the Kansas City Athletics, saw his solid career shift to a better team when the A’s traded him to the New York Yankees on May 26, 1959.
-After more than four seasons in Kansas City as a regular infielder, mostly at third base, Lopez continued to play well, hitting .283 in 112 games for the second-place Yankees the rest of the ’59 season.
+After more than four seasons in Kansas City as a regular infielder, mostly at third base, Lopez continued to play well, hitting .283 in 112 games for the third-place Yankees the rest of the ’59 season.
 A right-handed batter who hit to all fields and displayed good power, notably in the clutch, Lopez slugged a career-best 22 home runs in 1959, including 16 while playing for New York.
 But he also committed 31 errors, mostly at the hot corner.
 Despite his continued improvement, Hector picked up a misleading label with sportswriters: “good stick – weak glove.”

 When the Bronx Bombers defeated the Cincinnati Reds in five games in the 1961 World Series, Lopez, who had batted only .222 during the regular season, hit .333 in four games.
 He produced all seven of his World Series RBIs in 1961, driving home five runs with a home run and a triple in the decisive fifth game, a 13-5 Yankee romp.